Joydeep Mukherjee (director)

-Joydip Mukherjee is an Indian film director, actor and writer primarily associated with Bengali Film Industry.
+Joydeep Mukherjee is an Indian film director, actor and writer primarily associated with Bengali Film Industry.
 He made his directorial debut with the daily soap Ekhane Aakash Neel.
 He gained recognition after directing multiple India-Bangladesh joint ventures including Shikari (2016) and Nabab (2017).
 He gained further recognition after directing all the seasons of Eken Babu series Season 6 onwards.
 He is best known for directing the Ekenbabu theatrical films - The Eken (2022), The Eken: Ruddhaswas Rajasthan (2023) and The Eken: Benaras e Bibhishika (2025).

 Career

-In 2008, Joydip started his career with directed television drama serial.
+In 2008, Joydeep started his career with directed television drama serial.
 Then he directed two more dramas.
 In 2016, he debuted as a film director with the project of Indo-Bangla joint production thriller drama film Shikari share with Zakir Hossain Simanto featuring Shakib Khan and Srabanti Chatterjee, which became the highest-grossing Bengali film of 2016.